 - 3% introductory balance transfer fee jumps to 5% after the first 120 days.
 There are balance transfer cards available with lower balance transfer fees.

 - High variable APR rate.
-If you’re working on improving your credit score or have struggled with missed payments in the past then think carefully about this cards high fees.
+If you’re working on improving your credit score or have struggled with missed payments in the past then think carefully about the high fees.

 Bank of America Travel Rewards credit card